PKua007/rampack/doc/observables.md

     plane.
   * ***ranks*** <br />
     An Integer or Array of Integers with one or more ranks *r* of the bond order parameter to be calculated.
-For example, to quantify hexatic honeycomb order you want to use `ranks = 6`, while for a square lattice `ranks = 4` will do the job (`ranks = [4, 6]` will calculate both).
+For example, to quantify hexatic honeycomb order, you want to use `ranks = 6`, while for a square lattice `ranks = 4` will do the job (`ranks = [4, 6]` will calculate both).
   * ***layering_point*** (*= "o"*) <br />
     [Named point](shapes.md#named-points) on the particle that will be used to associate particles to the nearest